I was treated to lunch today at Verveine by my daughter. It was my second visit to Verveine and it was every bit as memorable as the first visit!

 Another first with the dessert – tonka beans.
 I didn’t know of tonka beans but here was a Tonka Bean Panna Cotta served with Pear and a small cube of Chocolate Brownie.
 I’m now going search out tonka beans because the flavour is absolutely brilliant.
 The very first flavour to come through is vanilla, then it evolves into something a little woody and finally homes in on cedar.
 That’s a flavour I’ve got to play with.
 Marriages are between a couple so this combination of pear, brownie and tonks bean panna cotta was a ‘menage a trois’ made in heaven.

-The Petit Fours with Coffee included two I remembered with great affection from my first visit.
+The Petit Fours with Coffee included two I remembered from my first visit.
 A tiny Fisherman’s Friend flavoured meringue.
 I know, it sounds horrible and overpowering.
 Trust me it’s not!
 All the Fisherman’s Friend flavour is there but it’s very gentle and doesn’t overpower in any way.
 The other Petit Four I loved was a cube of Salted Caramel wrapped up like a toffee in a clear cellophane wrapper.
 Except that the wrapper is not cellophane but is made from potato starch so you eat the thing whole.
 That’s really clever.

 Thank you, Verveine, for a truly great lunch.